 SMUD Claim #5: SMUD is the most pro-green, pro-consumer utility out there.
 We’re building lots of solar and wind farms.
 We lead the way in helping customers become more energy efficient and switch to electric appliances and cars.
 Our energy rates are among the lowest in the state.

-Response: That’s great and it shows that SMUD should be capable of figuring out how to close its power plants entirely in the next decade.
+Response: That’s great, we are proud of SMUD for this, and believe it shows that SMUD is capable of figuring out how to set a timeline for closing its power plants.

 - We are in a climate crisis and need to stop burning fossil fuels ASAP.

-- SMUD risks undermining all the good they are doing if SMUD still burning fossil fuels twenty years from now as currently planned.
+- SMUD risks undermining all the good they do if SMUD still burning fossil fuels twenty years from now as currently planned.

-- Oakland shutting down a power plant by installing an industrial size battery that charges during off peak hours, and also also installing solar and batteries in the apartment buildings all around the power plant.
+- Oakland is phasing out a power plant by installing an industrial size battery that charges during off peak hours, and also also installing solar and batteries in the apartment buildings all around the power plant.

-Response: This is false.
-Solar users do pay their fair share of the grid.
-Solar users also reduce the overall cost of running the grid, which lowers costs for all ratepayers.
+Response: Solar users do pay their fair share of the grid.
+They pay the same $20 per month infrastructure fee as other ratepayers, and also reduce the overall cost of running the grid, which lowers costs for all ratepayers.

 - It is cheaper to ship local rooftop solar than it is to ship energy from far away.

-- Solar reduces the cost of maintaining long-distance transmission costs.
-The state says that solar helped them save $2.6 billion in 2018 alone by reducing transmission line upgrades.
+- Rooftop solar reduces the cost of maintaining long-distance transmission costs.
+The state says that solar and efficiency helped them save $2.6 billion in 2018 alone by reducing transmission line upgrades.

-- Rather than attacking solar with false claims, SMUD should partner with their customers to make and store more solar energy locally, which will reduce SMUD’s costs and make it easier to close those power plants.
+- SMUD should partner with their customers to make and store more solar energy locally, which will reduce SMUD’s costs and make it easier to close those power plants.

 - It’s cheaper to transport electricity locally rather than over long-distance power lines.
 Rooftop solar helped the state save $2.6 billion in 2018 alone by reducing the need to maintain power lines.